veronicahodo/temporal-cryptophysics/temporal-cryptophysics.md

 **Temporal Cryptophysics** (TC) is a new scientific discipline that defines time as an immutable, cryptographically provable continuum.
 It combines principles from distributed systems, ledger theory, and physical measurement into a new architecture of **truth, continuity, and causality**.

-This document breaks down the core principles, design philosophy, and implications of TC, as anchored by the **HodeauxLedger** and its origin timestamp: `R⬢:///genesis`.
+This document breaks down the core principles, design philosophy, and implications of TC, as anchored by the **Trust Architecture** and its origin timestamp: `R⬢:///genesis`.

 ---